 To address the issues identified above, the owner of a heat source can sell access to the heat rather than the heat itself.
 This offers a clear analogy to the exploitation of wind and solar power for the generation and sale of electricity.
 Such exploitation often involves arrangements in which an owner of land with access to wind or solar power sells access rights (to the resource) to the electricity generator.

 This can be illustrated by the example of the exploitation of wind power by the Crown Estate (TCE).
 TCE owns the territorial seabed around England, Wales and Northern Ireland.
 TCE leases certain areas of the seabed to offshore wind developers for the installation of offshore wind turbines.
-The leases granted by TCE provide offshore wind developers with access to the seabed, which enables them to instal infrastructure to convert kinetic energy in the wind into electrical energy (which the developers then sell).
+The leases granted by TCE provide offshore wind developers with access to the seabed, which allows them to install infrastructure to convert kinetic energy in the wind into electrical energy (which the developers then sell).
 At no point does TCE purport to sell the kinetic energy in wind, or guarantee that it will be available.

 In terms of the revenue this arrangement will generate, the rent payable by an offshore wind developer to TCE during the construction phase of a project is often a proportion of the projected electricity output of the offshore wind farm.
 Once construction has finished, TCE often takes a percentage of the revenue of the offshore wind farm, subject to a pre-determined floor that is based on the projected electricity output.
 The structure of the payments therefore provide that TCE can take a proportion of the profit that the developer makes, whilst ensuring that project risk remains with the developer.